-“I’m Micaela, mum of two sons – Cai, who passed away at Tŷ Hafan earlier this year and his younger brother Harrison.
+“I’m Micaela, mum of three sons – Cai, who passed away at Tŷ Hafan earlier this year and his younger brothers Harrison and Nico.

 “So much has happened in my life with Cai.
 When he was little he was diagnosed with the ultra-rare Vici Syndrome and even though he has died I take a lot of comfort from the way it happened and how it happened.